Sitecore/jss/docs/data/routes/docs/fundamentals/services/layout/jss-layout-api/en.md

 ## Fetching layout data with GraphQL

-You can fetch layout data from Sitecore using GraphQL and the JSS `GraphQLLayoutService`.
+You can fetch layout data from Sitecore using GraphQL and the JSS [`GraphQLLayoutService`](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/modules/layout_graphql_layout_service.md).

-1. In a file `layout-service.ts`, create and configure an instance of the `GraphQLLayoutService`:
+1. In a file `layout-service.ts`, create and configure an instance of the [`GraphQLLayoutService`](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/classes/layout_graphql_layout_service.GraphQLLayoutService.md) using :

 ```javascript
 import {GraphQLLayoutService} from '@sitecore-jss/sitecore-jss';